canonical/lxd/doc/reference/network_ovn.md

 See https://www.ovn.org/ for more information.
 <!-- Include end OVN intro -->

-The ovn network type allows the creation of logical networks using the OVN SDN.
-This can be useful for labs and multi-tenant environments where the same logical subnets are used in multiple discrete networks.
+The `ovn` network type allows to create logical networks using the OVN {abbr}`SDN (software-defined networking)`.
+This kind of network can be useful for labs and multi-tenant environments where the same logical subnets are used in multiple discrete networks.

-A LXD OVN network can be connected to an existing managed LXD bridge network in order for it to gain outbound access to the wider network.
-All connections from the OVN logical networks are NATed to a dynamic IP allocated by the parent network.
+A LXD OVN network can be connected to an existing managed {ref}`network-bridge` or {ref}`network-physical` to gain access to the wider network.
+By default, all connections from the OVN logical networks are NATed to an IP allocated from the uplink network.

+See {ref}`network-ovn-setup` for basic instructions for setting up an OVN network.

 (network-ovn-options)=
 ## Configuration options